SuperDARN/pydarn/CODE_OF_CONDUCT.md

 This Code of Conduct applies both within pyDARN spaces and in public spaces when an individual is representing the pyDARN/DAWG or its community.
-Examples of representing a pyDARN or DAWG include using an official pyDARN name or logo, publish work in an official journal or conference, posting via an official website or online conference, or acting as an appointed representative at an online or offline conference or workshop.
+Examples of representing pyDARN or DAWG include: using an official pyDARN name or logo, publishing work in an official journal or conference, posting via an official website or online conference, or acting as an appointed representative at an online or offline conference or workshop.
-Representation of a pyDARNN may be further defined and clarified by pyDARN maintainers.
+Representation of pyDARN may be further defined and clarified by pyDARN maintainers.

 ## Enforcement